Tarang74/OsteonX/README.md

 This package uses `pytest` to test the analysis methods on synthetic data.
 Synthetic data is generated inside the `generators` module, which includes functions to create spherical, cylindrical, and prismatic geometries.
-It also generates synthetic node and segment data arranged within a lattice or uniformly distributed within the specified volume.
+It also generates synthetic cell and segment data arranged within a lattice or uniformly distributed within the specified volume.

 These tests can be run using: